DevZoneOne/starter.eleventy/src/site/about.md

 ## Firebase hosting

 This template is automatically deployed to Firebase hosting for demo purposes.
-Please cleanup or adjust according to your needs as follows:
+Please clean up or adjust according to your needs as follows:

 ### Not using firebase